 Farm Fun and Fresh Flavours

 The Midwest is famous for its fertile farmland and hearty foods, and Iowa is no exception.
-Family-friendly attractions like the John Deere Tractor & Engine Museum in Waterloo and Living History Farms in Des Moines offer insight into the past, present and future of the state’s agriculture through immersive educational exhibits.
-In the warmer months, shop for colourful produce and artisan goods at community farmers markets statewide.
+Family-friendly attractions like the John Deere Tractor & Engine Museum in Waterloo and Living History Farms in Urbandale which is a short drive from Des Moines offers an insight into the past, present and future of the state’s agriculture through immersive educational exhibits.
+In the warmer months, shop for colourful produce and artisan goods at community farmers' markets statewide.
 Des Moines’ and Cedar Rapids’ are among the largest open-air markets in the Midwest, while Dubuque boasts the longest-running farmers’ market in the state.
 Many of Iowa’s restaurants also prioritize using in-season, locally sourced ingredients for their menu items.
-Sample farm-to-table flavours at Taste in Osage, Brazen Open Kitchen & Bar in Dubuque, Grace on Main in Elk Horn and more.
+Sample farm-to-table flavours at Taste in Osage, Brazen Open Kitchen & Bar in Dubuque, primrose in Corning and more.

 Never-Ending Bike Trails